maxibide/my-web-development-journey/README.md

 * [23 July, 2021]: At last, I have finished the first JavaScript project in **The Odin Project**.
 The project itself took me little time to complete, as JavaScript wasn't enterely new for me (I've had already finished **freeCodeCamp's** course a couple of years ago).
 But I took some time to make a more profound read on the basics.
 So far, so good.

+* [08 August, 2021]: I finished reading the **DOM** manipulation course with Javascript and added a graphical interface to the "Rock Paper or Scissors" game.
+I also took the opportunity to refactor the code that I originally wrote to give it more clarity and to review HTML and CSS concepts that I learned in previous courses.
+Very entertaining!

 # Projects

 ## The Odin Project